St Andrew's Secondary School > The Saints' Experience > Academics > English and Literature

 As far as possible, the boys are provided with authentic learning experiences where they will be involved in applying the language skills learnt to meaningful projects by harnessing the power of ICT.

-These lessons are supported by the following supplementary programmes:
+These lessons are supported by the following approaches:

 As teachers of English Literature, we believe in acting as role models displaying love for the creative play of language found in literary texts.
 We hope to open our students’ eyes to the value of reading as an experience that enhances our understanding of others and ourselves.